WAFA Patrons

 Prem Rawat

-Prem Rawat has been helping people to find peace within themselves for over 50 years.
-Among other honors, he has been named Ambassador of Peace by UNIPAZ (The University of Peace in Brazil) and three government organizations.
+He has given 5,623 presentation in 100 countries.
+Among other honours, he has been named Ambassador of Peace by UNIPAZ (The University of Peace in Brazil) and three government organisations.

 In 2001 he established the Prem Rawat Foundation (TPRF) to address the basic human needs of peace, dignity, and prosperity.
-One of its initiatives, the Food for People Program empowers marginalized communities to take charge of their own development.
+One of its initiatives, the Food for People Program empowers marginalised communities to take charge of their own development.
+TPRF’s Peace Education Program has been attended by 400,000 participants in over 80 countries.

-Prem was awarded the Malaysia-based Asia Pacific Brands Association’s BrandLaureate Lifetime Achievement award, reserved for statesmen and individuals whose actions and work have positively impacted the lives of people and the world at large.
-Other recipients of this prestigious award include Nelson Mandela, John Glenn, and Hillary Clinton.
+Prem was awarded The BrandLaureate Lifetime Achievement award, reserved for statesmen and individuals whose actions and work have positively impacted the lives of people and the world at large.
+In 2023,The BrandLaureate honoured Prem Rawat and The Prem Rawat Foundation (TPRF) with a distinguished award for outstanding peace initiatives and excellence in branding.

 Speaking at WAFA Awards Ceremony